cotes2020/jekyll-theme-chirpy/_posts/2024-05-09-IslandsAndGaps.md

 > If we have daily the sequential sequence would need to increase by 1 for each row.
 If we have weekly data the sequence would need to increase by 7.
 {: .prompt-info }

-We calcualte the difference between the two sequences.
+We can calcualte the difference between the two sequences.
 If there is no gap then the difference will be constant.
 If there is a gap the difference will change, and denoting a new island.
 This is demonstrated with this example.

 ```dax
 DEFINE